awcodify/sysctl-theme/_posts/2025-05-13-seo-optimization-with-arsxy-theme.md

 ### RSS Feed

-Sysctl generates an RSS feed, which can help with content distribution:
+Arsxy generates an RSS feed, which can help with content distribution:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>